MMKaragoz/JavaScript30/README.md

 ##                                          30 Day Vanilla JavaScript Challenge

 I tried to do these projects in order to improve myself and I also tried to add something extra to each project.
+If you want to do these projects, you can reach them from [here](https://javascript30.com/)

 01. [JavaScript Drum Kit](https://github.com/MMKaragoz/JavaScript30/tree/main/01-Drum-Kit)